iambrainstorming/iambrainstorming.github.io/src/chapters/empowering-communities-decentralizing-supermarkets-through-public-ownership-and-control.md

 By addressing these key elements in the incentive system, the Community Kitchen strives to create an environment where the preparation of food becomes a collaborative and rewarding venture, promoting both health and culinary diversity.

 The Community Kitchen serves as a particularly valuable resource for [women seeking remote employment](./how-to-beat-the-worst-job-culture-of-india.md), offering a solution that helps them save time on cooking and dish washing.
 This communal space not only addresses the practical challenges of balancing work and household responsibilities but also creates a supportive environment for those engaged in remote jobs.

+## How much time does it take to create 15-minute cities?

+It doesn't take very long.
+However, with the existing model, it's hard for small shopkeepers to set up shopping malls because it requires huge investments, and common people don't have that much capital.
+Therefore, they can only set up small shops.

+## Advantages of Supermarkets Over Small Shops

+Let's first analyze why people go to markets.
+The reason is not solely for shopping; they also seek entertainment, recreation, food, and social connections.
+Therefore, if you set up a supermarket within a 5-15 minute walk or cycling distance, people are likely to visit.

+As everything is available there, they will prefer the location, even if it's not roadside.
+Food stalls in supermarkets are crucial, as many patrons opt for a quick meal.
+Additional entertainment options, such as movies, can be provided on a semi-big screen, with the potential for success if prices are kept low to stimulate demand.
+Furthermore, the establishment of indoor gardens is essential, as greenery contributes significantly to the recreational atmosphere.

+## Now, let's discuss funding.

+How can we support shopkeepers?
+Even a semi-decentralized smart contract on the blockchain can work, and it has become easier to implement.
+Some trusted entities, especially [stakeholders](./democracy/tyranny_of_the_majority.md#tyranny-of-shareholders), can remain in governance, selected through effective voting methods.

+One can use stablecoins, such as [gold-backed cryptocurrencies or USDT](./love-for-usd-pegged-stable-coin-by-the-crypto-community-must-end.md), in the smart contract.
+Alternatively, other cryptocurrencies can be considered, especially if stability is not a primary concern and they are viewed as an investment.

+All funds collected from sales are held in escrow within the smart contract, minimizing the chances of fraud.

+## Equitable money distribution and inclusivity

+Then, money is distributed based on input and maintenance costs.
+Salaries for employees are determined through a [good voting method](./the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md#who-is-evil-whether-its-the-people-or-the-voting-method), where all employees participate.
+More efficient and utilitarian employees can receive higher salaries, while less efficient individuals may receive slightly lower compensation.
+Salary distribution aims for equity, avoiding extreme discrepancies seen in the current capitalist system where CEOs or owners may receive salaries 100 times higher than other employees.

+Since it's community-run, there is the potential for a more equitable distribution of wealth.
+Furthermore, diversity among employees can be actively encouraged, including the inclusion of women, individuals with disabilities, those from different religious backgrounds, and members of the LGBTQ+ community.